Tyrn/wei/the-insider-en.typ

 across  the ceiling,  where they couldn't even squat in a  corner to take  a crap.
 Few of them walked away, returning to their homes,  on the second day of their stay in the spaceport, especially since "yellow coats"  blocked the roads.
-It became clear why Kissur  had let the passenger  hostages go -  he didn't want any witnesses around and he didn't  want them  to get in the way accidentally.
+It became clear why Kissur  had let the passenger  hostages go---he didn't want any witnesses around and he didn't  want them  to get in the way accidentally.